 Currently, we are working with Nanwakolas on an Integrated Resource Management Plan (IRMP) for the TFL that incorporates Nation values on the land base.
 Further to this, as of March 28th, 2024 a new limited partnership was formed between the Mid Island Forest Operation & the Wei Wai Kum, We Wai Kai, K'omoks, and Tlowitsis First Nations.
 A 34% interest was purchased of the operation leading to the transfer of TFL39-2 to the newly minted TFL64, and a name change from WFP to La-kwa sa muqw Forestry Limited Partnership.

-MIFO and MIFLAG will continue to work with First Nations and monitor treaty negotiations.
-In the future, once treaties are established, MIFO will implement measures to understand and comply with treaty settlements that are imposed on the DFA.
+In the future, once treaties are established, our operation will implement measures to understand and comply with treaty settlements that impact the DFA.

 Forest professionals can demonstrate an understanding and respect for Aboriginal title and rights by: